Hacks to Personalize Your Cold Emails!

 2) Create your list of leads.

-This one is no brainer, you need to have a list of leads.
-A social selling tool like LinkedIn Sales Navigator can help.
+This one is a brainer, you need to have a list of leads.
+A social selling tool like LinkedIn Sales Navigator can help when paired with ProspectDaddy which is an email finder tool.
 This lead builder tool lets you sort the prospects by industry, region, company size and keywords and then scans the entire LinkedIn database to find your matching profiles.
 If the initial list you get is very exhaustive, you can filter it by adding criteria.
 From there, start scanning the individual profiles.

 3) Three key points in less than 3 minutes.